 “Scholarly research, creative work and related activities constitute the third strategic priority.
 NJIT aims for prominence in these areas, and they will be pursued with ever-increasing excellence… NJIT also aims to break down barriers to multidisciplinary collaborations…” ( a critical component to a successful Creative Placemaking process)

 The University is ideally situated in the heart of New Jersey’s largest city.
 Civil engagement by faculty, administrators and students serves as an integral part of the university’s culture, harmonizing academic learning, personal development, and community benefit.
 NJIT boasts a world-class faculty of scholars and researchers in its Honor’s College and the colleges of Arts and Sciences, Computing, Management, Engineering and in NJ’s only public college of Architecture and Design.
 The New Jersey Innovation Institute is an NJIT corporation located on campus which helps businesses recognize and develop their possibilities.
 Leadership within NJIT, NJII, and the city of Newark provide extraordinary available teaching resources in order to maximize learning for course participants.

 The Continuing Education Division of NJIT has a long history of providing excellence in workforce training.
 Most recently, through a competitive process, NJIT/CPE has been awarded three of New Jersey’s seven Talent Networks .

-Over the past five years, as we have experimented with and developed the curriculum for the Professional Certificate in Creative Placemaking, we have learned that in order to provide comprehensive training and allow for essential hands-on practice, this course of study must be delivered in-person.
+Over the past five years, as I have experimented with and developed the curriculum for the Professional Certificate in Creative Placemaking, I have learned that in order to provide comprehensive training and allow for essential hands-on practice, this course of study must be delivered in-person.
 Correspondingly, we are limiting class size so that diverse sector practitioners receive the individual attention that such a complex field of study demands.
 Within NJIT/CPE, we have the opportunity to provide the intimate classroom experience.
 And the vibrancy of the practice in communities throughout the state provides ample opportunity for course participants to have real-world practice.